 The Parish Council are aware that residents have been asking if the grass on the village green could be cut.
 As the Parish Council are not responsible for the village green and the trustees refuse to allow us to cut the grass, we are not in a position to cut it.

 On Sunday 21st March, the census is coming!
 The census is a unique survey that happens every 10 years and gives a snapshot of all the people in England and Wales.
 The information collected is vitally important for government and local authorities as it helps them plan services such as healthcare, education, public transport, libraries and support services.
 The data informs other official statistics, and contributes to policy decisions such as local government funding allocations.
 Filling in the census is crucial to shaping communities over the next 10 years.

 The census website has plenty of information about the census, how to prepare and how data will be kept safe.

 The Village Hall Diary is now available online and we're able to take bookings by email.

 Why not try us for your wedding party, birthday party, class or meeting?

 Barratt Homes are proposing to develop a site at the Alphington end of Waybrook Lane.
-The planning proposals can be found by clicking here.
+Clicking this text will take you to the planning proposals.
 Further information is available from the Parish Clerk.